MorganStenberg/TableTopTales/README.md

 - Displays a review in the same structure as the home page, but in a wider format.
 And also displays the comments that have been made and a input field to make new comments on a review.

+- If the user is logged in and is the owner of the review they can click the three dots symbol in the bottom right corner to edit or delete the review.
+If the user clicks delete the review is removed and the user is taken back to the page they were previously on.

 - If the user is logged in and is a owner of a comment, then three dots are displayed to the right of the comment that the user can click to display a menu for editing and deleting a comment.

 - If the edit option of the menu is clicked then the comment is changed in to a input field where the user can choose to edit their comment, two buttons for save and cancel is displayed as well.
 They can also choose to cancel their edit by clicking the cancel button that is displayed.